 Free Ridership

 Free ridership results may be enhanced by including additional research efforts.
 A trade ally survey can be conducted to assess the percentage change in sales of high-efficiency equipment resulting from the program and the percentage of efficient equipment sales rebated through the program.
 Though these questions avoid directly asking for total sales before and after the program, the “with program” sales volume can be calculated by dividing program tracking database counts of rebated products by the percentage of efficient products rebated through the program.
 The “without program” sales volume would then equal the “with program” sales volume, adjusted by the reported percentage change in equipment sales resulting from the program.
+Evaluators should ensure that trade allies receive sufficient time to collect specific data and not rely on “guesses” to respond.
 These results may be triangulated with participant survey results.

 Triangulation

-When multiple methods are used, evaluators should triangulate results by rating the analysis methodology and data collected using responses (rated on a scale of 0 to 10) to the following three questions:
+When multiple methods are used, evaluators may triangulate results by rating the analysis methodology and data collected using responses (rated on a scale of 0 to 10) to the following three questions: